vimist/vimist.github.io/_posts/2019-01-30-Steganographic-Packets.md

 Lastly, and you'd have to be really serious to go this far, but lastly, <mark>I wouldn't send any packets at all</mark>...
-I would hook in to the network stack of the machine and just fractionally delay existing outbound packets to correspond to our encoding scheme.
+I would hook in to the network stack of the machine and fractionally delay existing outbound packets to correspond to our encoding scheme.
 This would require you to have visibility of all outbound traffic though, so may not be as easy to recover the data, but if you did...!

 [steganography]: https://en.wikipedia.org/wiki/Steganography